wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 You have as many inventory slots as twice your strength.
 Small items like potions and daggers can be stacked in packs of 3.
 Ammunition, in stacks of 12.
 Each item above your limit lowers your Movement by 1.

-It takes an action to retrieve an item, unless it is in your first 3 slots.
+It takes an action to retrieve an item unless it is in your first 3 slots.

-In town, you can trade items for other items with the same value : Trash, Mundane, Valuable, and Treasure.
+In town, you can trade items for other items with the same value: Trash, Mundane, Valuable, and Treasure.

 ---